IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/ibm-fusion.md

-# Running the Cloud Pak Deployer on Fusion SDS and Fusion HCI
+# Running the Cloud Pak Deployer on Fusion Storage and Fusion HCI

-This guide provides detailed instructions on using Cloud Pak Deployer on Fusion Software Defined Storage (SDS) and Fusion Hyper-Converged Infrastructure (HCI).
+This guide provides detailed instructions on using Cloud Pak Deployer on Fusion Storage and Fusion Hyper-Converged Infrastructure (HCI).

-Fusion SDS (Software Defined Storage) is an IBM software offering that provides different storage options for file, block and object storage.
+Fusion Storage (Software Defined Storage) is an IBM software offering that provides different storage options for file, block and object storage.
 The two storage options are:

 * Fusion Data Foundation - this integrates Ceph for block and file storage with rook-ceph for object storage and NooBaa as a gateway to external object storage providers.
 * IBM Storage Scale - this is the high-performance clustered file system, formerly known as Spectrum Scale and GPFS.